 Can parents attend any of these ministries?

-Sundays @11:00 (junior high) are open for any parents to stop by and check things out or even join right in!
-Our senior high, AXIS, meetings on Sunday nights from 6:30-8pm for games, lesson, and worship and then at 8pm we split up into small groups.
+Sundays @11:00 (middle school) are open for any parents to stop by and check things out or even join right in!
+Our high school, AXIS, meetings on Sunday nights from 6:30-8pm for games, lesson, and worship and then at 8pm we split up into small groups.
 Then on Wednesday nights, we have Junior High, AMPLIFY, at the church.
-Our Wednesday night Junior High ministry is more difficult due to the sensitivity and confidentiality of providing a small group where students can feel safe to open up about deeply personal and spiritual issues.
-If you have specific questions, feel free to contact Pastor Kyle (email@example.com).
+Our Wednesday night middle school ministry is more difficult due to the sensitivity and confidentiality of providing a small group where students can feel safe to open up about deeply personal and spiritual issues.
+If you have specific questions, feel free to contact Pastor Kyle (firstname.lastname@example.org).

 How can I help as a parent?